-Secured Email System.
-APVI is using advanced security protection thru Microsoft Office 365 as employee's corporate email.
-It provides URL filtering, screening of attachments and links to be protected from spam and phishing.

-End-point Security Protection.
-APVI installed Crowdstrike Endpoint Protection as last defense layer to protect end-user's computer from malware, spam and phishing.

-Protection of APVI's edge network.
-APVI used a strong network firewall rules that serve as a network gateway to only allow authorized and specific ports to pass through.
-It also includes URL filtering and secured VPN connections among its remote sites.

-Disallowed the use of external storage by employees.
+- Secured Email System.
+RLC is using advanced security protection through Microsoft Office 365 as employee's corporate email.
+It provides URL filtering, screening of attachments and links to be protected from malware, spam and phishing. - End-point Security Protection.
+RLC installed CrowdStrike Endpoint Protection as the last defense layer to protect end-user's computer from malware, ransomware, spam and phishing. - Security protection of RLC's edge network.
+RLC used a strong network firewall rules that serve as a network gateway to only allow authorized and specific ports to pass through.
+It also includes advanced URL filtering, advanced DNS security, advanced, advanced Al-driven security threat prevention and secured VPN connections among its remote sites. - o Disallowed the use of external storage by employees. - We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT)

-We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website
+on regular and on-demand basis specially before we launch a new website.